Isaiah Washington: Dismissal controversy

 However, on June 7, 2007, ABC announced it had decided not to renew Washington's contract, and that he would be dropped from the show.
 "I'm mad as hell and I'm not going to take it anymore," Washington said in a statement released by his publicist (borrowing the famous line from Network).
 In another report, Washington stated he was planning to "spend the summer pursuing charity work in Sierra Leone, work on an independent film and avoid worrying about the show".
 Washington, in late June 2007, began asserting that racism within the media was a factor in his firing from the series.
 On July 2, 2007, Washington appeared on Larry King Live on CNN, to present his side of the controversy.
 According to Washington, he never used the "F Word" in reference to Knight, but rather told Dempsey to stop treating him like a "F-word" during an argument "provoked" by Dempsey, who, he felt, was treating him like a "B-word", a "P-word", and the "F-word", which Washington said conveyed "somebody who is being weak and afraid to fight back".
 He also disputed the accusations made by Knight, who he claimed was misrepresenting himself out of disappointment over his character.

-In July 2007, NBC decided to cast Washington as a guest star in a story arc in its new series Bionic Woman.
+In July 2007, NBC cast Washington as a guest star in a story arc in its new series Bionic Woman.
 NBC co-chairman Ben Silverman noted his eagerness to work with Washington, saying it would be "like A-Rod leaving the Yankees in midseason".
 However, Bionic Woman was cancelled after only eight episodes due to low ratings.
 Washington himself said that his dismissal from Grey's Anatomy was an unfortunate misunderstanding that he was eager to move past.
-By the beginning of the next season of Grey's Anatomy, Washington's character "Burke" had left the show following the end of the season finale.
+By the beginning of the next season of Grey's Anatomy, Washington's character "Burke" was written out of the show following the end of the season finale.